asa-dillahunty/Maze-Generation-and-Solving/README.md

 # Maze Generation and Solving

-This was a highschool programming project in which I demostrated the use of certain algorithms in solving mazes.
+This was a highschool programming project in which I demonstrated the use of certain algorithms in solving mazes.

 ## How to execute
 This must be run on a computer that has JAVA installed.
 Run either